 After briefly attending Florida International University for Jazz Studies on full scholarship, he auditioned for the United States Marine Corps Band in 2010 and honorably served at Marine Corps Recruit Depot San Diego from 2011-2014.
 While on active duty, Sergeant Arbelaez was tasked to go on various musical/educational tours throughout the United States, performing for hundreds of thousands of citizens at several highly distinguished functions as well as conducting masterclasses and clinics at numerous high schools and colleges.

 In 2015, Charlie recorded his self-titled and self-released debut CD, featuring: Gilbert Castellanos, Matt Hall, Jason Shattil, Danny Weller, and Willie Jones III.

 Charlie moved to New York in 2016 to attend SUNY at Purchase College and completed his Bachelor’s Degree (Magna Cum Laude) in less than two years, having graduated with honors.
 During his time in undergrad, Charlie studied with Ralph Lalama, Gary Smulyan, David Hazeltine, Jon Faddis, Todd Coolman, and Kenny Washington, amongst others.

 In 2017, Charlie joined as a member of the Jazz @ The Jacobs Jazz Orchestra in San Diego for their debut performance.

-Since moving back to San Diego in 2018, Charlie has been on the scene consistently with his groups, including hosting The Jazz & Cocktail Party every Tuesday night at Queen Bee’s in North Park.
+Since moving back to San Diego in 2018, Charlie has been on the scene consistently with his groups, including hosting The Jazz Botanika Jam Session every Tuesday night at Queen Bee’s in North Park.
 In March of 2020, he was nominated for Best Jazz by the San Diego Music Awards.
 In August of 2020, he has served as Director of Music for Queen Bee’s Arts and Cultural Center.
 To date—Charlie has performed with many outstanding musicians in San Diego including Mundell Lowe, Marshall Hawkins, Mike Wofford, and Holly Hofmann.